pocketpy/pocketpy/README.md

 + Raspberry Pi OS 64-bit
 + [Luckfox Pico SDK](https://github.com/LuckfoxTECH/luckfox-pico) 32-bit

+On Windows platform, only MSVC compiler is officially supported.

 ## Quick Start

 You have two options to integrate pkpy into your project.